crypt0rr/kb/content/tools/framework/crackmapexec/cme-ldap/index.md

-  --admin-count         Get objets that had the value adminCount=1 --users               Enumerate enabled domain users --groups              Enumerate domain groups
+  --admin-count         Get objets that had the value adminCount=1 --users               Enumerate enabled domain users --groups              Enumerate domain groups --get-sid             Get domain sid

+Retrevie gmsa on the remote DC:
+  Options to play with gmsa

+  --gmsa                Enumerate GMSA passwords --gmsa-convert-id GMSA_CONVERT_ID
+                        Get the secret name of specific gmsa or all gmsa if no gmsa provided --gmsa-decrypt-lsa GMSA_DECRYPT_LSA
+                        Decrypt the gmsa encrypted value from LSA

+Bloodhound scan:
+  Options to play with bloodhoud

+  --bloodhound          Perform bloodhound scan
+  -ns NAMESERVER, --nameserver NAMESERVER
+                        Custom DNS IP
+  -c COLLECTION, --collection COLLECTION
+                        Which information to collect.
+Supported: Group, LocalAdmin, Session, Trusts, Default, DCOnly, DCOM, RDP, PSRemote, LoggedOn, Container, ObjectProps, ACL, All.
+You can specify more than one by separating them with a comma. (default: Default)'
 ```

 ### Modules